-It was International Women’s Day on Sunday (8th March) and this should spark lots of discussions about the progress towards equality.
+It’s International Women’s Day today and this should spark lots of discussions about the progress towards equality.
 However, it’s important to consider what else we can do right now in our own work environments?

 I think we can all challenge ourselves (myself included) in these four key areas: